-The Company has 1,000,000 (post-consolidation) unquoted options currently on issue as a result of share-based payment arrangements.
-No options were issued during the current financial year as share-based payments (2019: Nil).
+The Company has 13,000,000 unquoted options currently on issue as a result of share-based payment arrangements.
+12,000,000 options were issued during the current financial year as share-based payments (2020: Nil).
 These share-based payments were valued by reference to the Black-Scholes option pricing model.
-The following table lists the inputs into this model and the terms of options granted in the Company: